 What About Storage?

-But, when you’re shopping for a Class A motorhome, it’s not the width or height that should concern you the most, it’s the length.
+But, when you’re shopping for an affordable Class A motorhome, it’s not the width or height that should concern you the most, it’s the length.
 And then things like floorplan, and gas versus diesel engines should come into play.